Carter Camper

-Carter James Camper (born July 6, 1988) is an American professional ice hockey forward currently playing for EV Zug of the National League (NL).
+Carter James Camper (born July 6, 1988) is an American professional ice hockey forward currently playing for IK Oskarshamn of the HockeyAllsvenskan.
 In 2010, after four seasons in the NCAA, Camper signed with the Boston Bruins of the National Hockey League (NHL).
 Since turning professional, he has played most of his professional career in the American Hockey League (AHL).
 In February 2014, Camper was traded to the Columbus Blue Jackets, and in July 2014, Camper joined the NHL Ottawa Senators organization as a free agent.
 In July 2015, he signed as a free agent with the Washington Capitals.

 Playing career

 As a youth, Camper played in the 2002 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Cleveland.

 College

 Camper played four seasons of Division I NCAA hockey with the Miami RedHawks in the Central Collegiate Hockey Association.

 He finished as the active career scoring leader in the United States.
 In the 2010–11 season, he was third in the US in assists, third in points per game, and fourth in points.
 In 156 career college games, he had 69 goals and 114 assists for 183 points.
 He placed second on the school's all-time list for points and career assists, and tied for seventh in career goals.